Frequently asked questions about disability accommodations.

 - Regardless of the outcome, the deliberative process should be well documented, so that others who were not involved in the process can understand the alternatives considered and the reasons for the final decision.”

 For more information on accommodations and support, please review the Accommodations and Support page.
-It has recently been updated and Academic Services welcomes suggestions for further content there or for this FAQ.
+Academic Services welcomes suggestions for further content there or for this FAQ.